qtc-de/remote-method-guesser/README.md

 As previously mentioned, the internal *RMI communication* of modern *RMI servers* is hardened against *codebase* and *deserialization attacks*.
 Nonetheless, *remote-method-guesser* also supports *codebase attacks* on the *DGC* level and allows you to verify the vulnerability on older
-*RMI servers*.
+*RMI endpoints*.
 In theory, everything should work as for the method based codebase attacks mentioned above, but without specifying a method
 signature:

 ```console